About Economic Gardening

 about 40% of jobs are created by stage 2 companies

 The Economic Gardening program has received three national awards including the International Economic Development Council’s entrepreneurship award.
-The program was also a finalist in Harvard’s Innovation in Government award program.
+The program was also a finalist in Harvard’s Innovation in Government award program, EG has become a standard with Economic Development consulting firms globally.
 Economic Gardening is term recognized around the world and has been implemented in numerous states and communities in the United States.
 It is one of the oldest, best tested, most productive entrepreneurial programs in the country.

 Economic Gardening has several advantages as an economic development alternative: